feliciatanxl/MakerLab/README.md

-# Maker-Lab
+# MakerLab

 A collection of Arduino, ESP32, Raspberry Pi, and embedded systems projects.

-Maker-Lab is a long-term personal maker repository for learning through hardware, software, and experimentation.
+MakerLab is a long-term personal maker repository for learning through hardware, software, and experimentation.
 It brings together source code, build notes, and a public-facing website for electronics, IoT, embedded systems, sensors, and hardware-and-software prototypes.

 > **Tagline:** Building ideas through hardware, software, and experimentation.